Alejandro Villanueva Stadium: History

 In 1951, the President of Peru donated the land where the Alianza Lima stadium would be built which was owned by the Peruvian State.
 On February 15, 195, in commemoration of the club's fiftieth anniversary, General Manuel Odría laid the first stone of the new stadium.
 However, due to economic problems, the project was postponed indefinitely.
 Initially, the stadium was planned to have a capacity of 60,000 spectators.
 During this stage, the idea of naming the stadium after the historic player Alejandro Villanueva arose, a fact that occurred decades later.

 On April 11, 1965, it was announced at a press conference by Walter Lavalleja that a stadium was to be built in Lima for the club Alianza Lima.
 This was made possible by the president at that time, Manuel Odria, who donated a piece of land for the construction of the stadium.
 On May 30, 1969, the first phase of the project began.

 The stadium was inaugurated with the "Señor de Los Milagros" tournament featuring Alianza Lima, city rivals Universitario de Deportes, Nacional of Uruguay, and Independiente of Argentina.
 The stadium opened on December 27, 1974, with a capacity of 36,966 spectators and was inaugurated with Alianza Lima drawing 2–2 with Nacional.
 On March 2, 1975, the first Peruvian Clásico at the stadium was held between Alianza Lima and Universitario, resulting in a 3–1 victory for the home team.
-Later, in July 1, 1975, the stadium held its first national team match, a friendly between Peru and Ecuador, in which Peru won 2–0.
+Later, on July 1, 1975, the stadium held its first national team match, a friendly between Peru and Ecuador, in which Peru won 2–0.
 It was one the venues used by Peru during the 1975 Copa América, in which they won.

 In December 1987, after the 1987 Alianza Lima plane crash, that was transporting the Alianza Lima squad from Pucallpa to Lima, the stadium hosted the wake of the bodies rescued from the waters of the Ventanilla Sea.
 In the following days, a double of international friendlies was held (Universitario vs Universidad Católica and Alianza Lima vs Independiente) with the purpose of raising money for the relatives of the Alianza Lima delegation, barristas and three referees.
 40,019 spectators attended, making it the record attendance at the stadium.

 The stadium has carried the club name since its opening.
 However, in 2000, with Alianza Lima's centennial anniversary approaching, the club rechristened the stadium name to Estadio Alejandro Villanueva in honor one of one their most important players, Alejandro Villanueva.